thothrde/macrobius-app/README.md

 - **Research Projects**: Academic-grade search and citation
 - **Language Learning**: Progressive Latin instruction
 - **Cultural Studies**: Historical context with modern applications
+- **Digital Humanities**: Innovative technology for classical education

 ---

+## 📜 **LICENSE**

+This project is licensed under a **Custom Non-Commercial License**.

+### ✅ **PERMITTED USES:**
+- ✅ Personal use
+- ✅ Academic and research projects
+- ✅ Educational institutions
+- ✅ Non-commercial demonstrations

+### ❌ **PROHIBITED USES:**
+- ❌ Commercial sale or licensing
+- ❌ Paid services or products
+- ❌ Ad-supported applications
+- ❌ Integration into commercial software

+### 📋 **REQUIREMENTS:**
+- Attribution required for any use
+- License notice must remain intact
+- Commercial use requires written permission

+**For full license details, see [LICENSE](LICENSE) file.**

+**For commercial licensing inquiries, please contact the project maintainers.**

+---

+## 🤝 **CONTRIBUTING**

+We welcome contributions to the Macrobius project!
+Please note:

+- All contributions must comply with our non-commercial license
+- Educational and research contributions are especially welcome
+- Please read the [LICENSE](LICENSE) before contributing
+- For major changes, please open an issue first

+---

+## 📞 **CONTACT & SUPPORT**

+- **Issues**: Use GitHub Issues for bug reports and feature requests
+- **Academic Collaboration**: Contact for educational partnerships
+- **Commercial Licensing**: Contact project maintainers
+- **Research Inquiries**: Welcome for digital humanities projects

+---

 🏛️✨ **Ready to revolutionize Latin education worldwide!** ✨🏛️

+*Preserving ancient wisdom through modern technology.*